wehlutyk/thesis/content/3-gistr-3-methods.md

 A sample of 60 stories was extracted from the English version, for which French names and places were replaced with names and places more familiar to British subjects.
 Pilots explored these sets of utterances with reading factors of .1, .2, .3, .75 and 1.
 Finally, tests were also made using these utterances with content words replaced with pseudo-words, in order to restrict effects to the grammatical dimension only.
-^[Pseudo-words were generate using the Wuggy library [@keuleers_wuggy:_2010].
+^[Pseudo-words were generated using the Wuggy library [@keuleers_wuggy:_2010].
 ]
-The pseudo-word tests were inconclusive, as the task became too confusing and subjects often replaced unknown words with real words.
+The pseudo-word tests turned out not to fit our exploration framework however, as the task became too confusing and subjects often replaced unknown words with real words.

 Experiment 2 used 25 of the 27 pairs of movie quotes that had exactly 15 or 16 words, providing a homogeneous set of 50 utterances in oral style, with a reading factor of .75.
 Experiment 3 used 43 of the 60 short stories by Fénéon (average number of words \num{21.2}) coupled with 4 utterances extracted from @mesoudi_bias_2006 (average number of words \num{60.3}) and 3 utterances extracted from the story used by @maxwell_remembering_1936 (average number of words \num{40.7}), with a reading factor of 1.

 \add{clean counts.}

-\add{mispelling proportion in exp 1}

 \add{a few example sentences for each experiment}